Nucor

 Other methods of producing circular green steel, such as hydrogen reduction, may emerge, but they are not yet practical.
 In theory, it is possible to replace natural gas for green steel production with blue hydrogen (produced from natural gas via steam reforming with the addition of carbon capture) or green hydrogen (extracted by using renewables instead of fossil fuels).
 But the economics don’t make sense today.
 Affordable green energy is already available in the form of wind, solar, small-scale nuclear or geothermal power generation.
 Hydrogen may someday join the list – but not yet.

 Scrap steel for recycling is in good supply – but more markets in more global regions will help.
 Recently there have been dire predictions, including by BCG, of scrap steel shortages.
 There is some truth to this – demand is high and may create supply imbalances – but the situation is not as grave as it seems.
-In the U.S., according to the American Steel Institute, 70 million tons of domestic scrap steel are used in new steel production.
+In the U.S., according to the American Iron and Steel Institute, 70 million tons of domestic scrap steel are used in new steel production.
 That is a healthy supply.
 Globally, the answer to possible shortfalls is to create more markets, as happened in the U.S. over the past 60 years.
 In Asia, several countries, including China, India, Japan and South Korea are major steel industry players and demand is high.
 China and India in particular are major scrap steel importers.
 Expanded scrap steel markets in Asia can balance supply and demand.

 Circular steel is not just a material to be used but a life-cycle management opportunity.
 While it’s true that replacing extractive steel with circular steel leads to immediate Scope 3 improvement, the bigger opportunity is to take even more control over Scope 3 by fully embracing circularity.
 That means building end-of-life recycling into new products via design and by planning for end-of-life logistics.
 As recycling expands to include other metals such as copper, planning for full circularity becomes even more critical.